pgadmin-org/pgadmin4/docs/en_US/cloud_edb_biganimal.rst

     :alt: Cloud Deployment Provider
     :align: center

+* Use the *Project* field to choose a project in your Biganimal account.

 * Use the *Cluster type* field to choose a cluster type.

 * Use the *No. of Standby Replicas* field to specify the replicas if you have selected the High Availability cluster.

-* Use the *Cluster provider* field to coose the provider.
+* Use the *Cluster provider* field to choose the provider.

 .. image:: images/cloud_biganimal_instance.png